Trending Topics

 Sensors, remote monitoring, connected devices and the Internet of Things (IOT) have appeared on lists of digital trends in the manufacturing industry for the past several years and that continues this year.
 Why?
 On one hand, sensors continue to become more commonplace, communications are even faster and more reliable, and manufacturers are innovating more effective ways to use data to drive predictive maintenance.
 More effective, efficient maintenance is crucial given the financial hardship that many facilities faced in the last few years and may continue to face in the near future.
 Since predictive maintenance can vastly reduce unplanned downtime, creating material cost savings is now more important than ever.

-The emergence of 5G networks now gives manufacturers the bandwidth and speed necessary to deliver more information from devices to the central server.
-Armed with this knowledge, it’s possible for them to do even more to prevent costly downtime.
-New predictive analytics tools also have the potential to help manufacturers optimize the lifespan of their equipment and keep it online for longer than ever before.
+5G networks and AI-driven root cause analysis give manufacturers the bandwidth and speed necessary to deliver more information from devices to the central server.
+Armed with this knowledge delivered through OEE dashboards, it’s possible for them to do even more to prevent costly downtime.
+New predictive analytics tools and scalable maintenance analytics also have the potential to help manufacturers optimize the lifespan of their equipment and keep it online for longer than ever before.

 5. Supply chain reassessment

-The initial worldwide supply chain disruption of 2020 continued to make waves in the subsequent years, driving home just how precarious the normal status quo has been for nearly every facility and business.
-Thus, it is unsurprising that in 2025, the supply chain continues to hold a prominent position as an area for continuous monitoring, management, and improvement, with facilities seeking creative ways to add flexibility and reliability while also retaining value.
-Data is one such means, with data-driven inventory management as an effective way to identify previously unknown supply chain efficiencies.
+Ongoing supply chain disruptions continued to make waves over the last few years, driving home just how precarious the normal status quo has been for nearly every facility and business.
+Thus, it is unsurprising that in 2026, the supply chain continues to hold a prominent position as an area for continuous monitoring, management, and improvement, with facilities seeking creative ways to add flexibility and reliability while also retaining value.
+Data is one such means, with data-driven inventory supply management as an effective way to identify previously unknown supply chain efficiencies.
 Manufacturers can use data to more quickly adapt to the uncertainties of the supply chain landscape and work to minimize disruptions, which continue to be unpredictable.
+Geopolitical risk modeling tools provide valuable insights to help manufacturers anticipate and prepare for disruptions caused by instability around the world.
 Utilizing the blockchain to manage this data brings traceability, while the advent of real-time supply chain tools can help manufacturers stay on top of everything.
 Supply chain resilience and flexibility strategies such as diversified sourcing and automation are expected to be especially relevant in the near future, as well.

 6. Changing focus from B2B to B2C

 Advancements in new manufacturing technology and supply chain strategies are making it possible for many manufacturers to reconsider their relationships with consumers.
 Rather than relying on retailers or distributors to serve as the middleman, many manufacturing companies today are selling their products directly to the consumer through e-commerce platforms and other methods.
-Emerging technologies in manufacturing such as smart factories also enable greater customization options today, which creates new opportunities for manufacturers to connect directly with consumers.
-With more people than ever doing their shopping online, this ongoing shift away from B2B to B2C should only become more prevalent in the coming year.
+Examples of emerging technology in manufacturing such as smart factories also enable greater customization options today, which creates new opportunities for manufacturers to connect directly with consumers.
+With more people than ever doing their shopping online, this ongoing shift away from B2B to B2C should only become more prevalent in the coming year, especially as more manufacturers integrate digital storefronts into their online presence.

 In the recent past, reshoring was often presented as a lofty goal for the manufacturing sector, illustrating a renewed focus on quality, service and fulfillment speed.
-In the last few years, the importance of doing business closer to home was thrown into sharp relief, with reshoring becoming a necessary way to bolster continuity — not simply a buzzword.
-In 2025, reshoring is settling in as a more feasible and necessary supply chain solution, evolving beyond a response to a temporary challenge to become a more conventional way of operating.
+In the last few years, the importance of doing business closer to home was thrown into sharp relief, with reshoring becoming a necessary way to bolster continuity—not simply a buzzword.
+In 2026, reshoring is settling in as a more feasible and necessary supply chain solution, evolving beyond a response to a temporary challenge to become a more conventional way of operating.
+There’s also a trend toward nearshoring partnerships that seek to bring operations closer to manufacturers’ home territory, if not within its borders.
 Ongoing geopolitical shifts further underscores the need for reshoring as a strategy in the near future.

 8. Employee safety and health

 Always a primary concern, employee safety is not often viewed as a “trend” so much as something that should be observed and fostered every day.
 This has led to the adoption of new ways of monitoring and maintaining employee health that are as important for your workforce as they are for your business.
-Some facilities are choosing to employ more advanced equipment to monitor employee locations, movement and even temperatures to track injury risk and illnesses.
+Some facilities are choosing to employ more advanced equipment to monitor employee locations and movement to track injury risk and illnesses.
 Wearable devices backed by AI-enabled analysis are expected to give manufacturers even more insights into the safety of their employees in the years to come.
+This comes just in time to meet the growing regulatory pressure calling for real-time digital safety reporting.

 9. 3D printing and additive manufacturing

 3D printing technology and other additive manufacturing technologies have come a long way in recent years, becoming far more accurate, flexible and cost-effective than ever before.
-This is expected to be one of the most significant changes in the manufacturing industry well into the future.
+This has been one of the most significant changes in the manufacturing industry in recent years and should continue well into the future.
 Not only does it allow for rapid prototyping and greater customization of products, but it also has the potential to make maintenance and repairs much faster and easier.
 Technicians may be able to print a replacement part in a fraction of the time it would take to source parts from a warehouse, cutting downtime to a minimum.
+Manufacturers also are beginning to adopt hybrid equipment and processes that combine additive manufacturing with traditional subtractive methods.

 10. Meeting increased demand with a decreased labor force

-Concerns about the labor force combined with existing industrial industry trends in the landscape means that manufacturing companies must be more efficient and nimbler than ever in addressing the skills gap and labor shortages.
-This requires a top-to-bottom evaluation of all production processes, identifying ways to increase efficiency and support the workforce while bridging the skills gap and providing cutting-edge technical training to meet today’s needs.
+Concerns about the labor force combined with existing industrial industry trends in the landscape means that a manufacturing company must be more efficient and nimbler than ever in addressing the skills gap and labor shortages.
+This requires a top-to-bottom evaluation of all production processes, identifying ways to increase operational efficiency and support the workforce while bridging the skills gap and providing cutting-edge technical training to meet today’s needs.
 Leveraging new manufacturing technology such as augmented reality and AI-driven training platforms may be the answer for bringing new employees up to speed as quickly as possible.
+As technology becomes much more prevalent, manufacturers must prioritize upskilling employees in AI and building greater automation literacy to ensure long-term success.

 11. Cybersecurity in manufacturing

 As IIoT technology continues to gain footholds in the manufacturing sector, there will be an increased emphasis on protecting the data used by these systems.
 Cyberthreats targeting industrial control systems and operational technology networks are on the rise, and security measures have to take a step forward in kind.
+Because the modern factory is so connected, cyber incidents can bring about physical downtime.
 Some of the tools manufacturers are expected to use in the coming years include zero-trust architecture, AI-driven threat detection and advanced encryption.
+Providing secure remote access for maintenance and support teams also needs to be a high priority for manufacturers in this new environment.

-Some of these trends build on those with which you may be familiar from past years, and some are new as a result of today’s unique challenges.
+Some of these manufacturing trends build on those with which you may be familiar from past years, and some are new as a result of today’s unique challenges.
+To stay ready for what 2026 may bring, manufacturers should focus on:

 As a technology-driven maintenance company, ATS can help with your goals and objectives to grow your operations this year and beyond.
 For more information, contact us today.